gabriellelittle1/MGJ/README.md

   3. DownloadPaperTool downloads papers.
   4. PDFReaderTool reads the papers, and finds subtopics.
   5. TopicPickerTool allows user to choose which topics to have lessons on.
   6. NotionTool creates folder called "Learning Plans" with a page for each topic and populating it.
+  7. YouTubeTool optionally adds links to 3 videos on the subtopics (on each page).

 Next Steps: